jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 69
-OverWatchs Patented
+OverWatch’s Patented
 Technology Delivers
 Inimitable Threat Hunting
 Capability
 Threat hunting is frequently misunderstood.
 It is not a reactive monitoring function, nor is it a remediation service.
-Threat hunting is proactive threat detection that sits at the intersection of people, process and technology it draws on the strength of each to outmaneuver sophisticated adversary activity designed to evade automated detections.
+Threat hunting is proactive threat detection that sits at the intersection of people, process and technology — it draws on the strength of each to outmaneuver sophisticated adversary activity designed to evade automated detections.
-The expertise of OverWatchs threat hunters and the strength of OverWatchs systematic hunting methodology, SEARCH28, has been well established over the years.
-But the powerful technology that enables OverWatchs threat hunting capability is the unsung hero of the story.
-OverWatch is able to go head\-to\-head with the worlds most sophisticated adversaries because of the cutting\-edge technology and tools that this expert hunting team has at its disposal.
+The expertise of OverWatch’s threat hunters and the strength of OverWatch’s systematic hunting methodology, SEARCH28, has been well established over the years.
+But the powerful technology that enables OverWatch’s threat hunting capability is the unsung hero of the story.
+OverWatch is able to go head\-to\-head with the world’s most sophisticated adversaries because of the cutting\-edge technology and tools that this expert hunting team has at its disposal.
-Over the past year, OverWatch was granted five patents in recognition of the innovation that underpins OverWatchs threat hunting operations.Narrow the Aperture: Focus Only on Events that Warrant Deeper Analysis
+Over the past year, OverWatch was granted five patents in recognition of the innovation that underpins OverWatch’s threat hunting operations.

+Narrow the Aperture: Focus Only on Events that
+Warrant Deeper Analysis
 At the core of everything OverWatch does sits the Computer\-Security Event Analysis framework.
 This framework processes and triages security event data at a global scale